 - A copy of the original bylaws of the foreigner religious organization.

-- Certification from the foreigner authority containing the names of those that have been designed legal representatives.
+- Certification from the foreigner authority containing the names of those that have been designed as legal representatives.

 - Certification that demonstrates that the foreign authority is legally recognized in the country of origin.